 For 18 years, has linked brands with fans in sports, entertainment, esports and food, like last year’s fun slow-motion 360-degree dance move video activation during the Big Ten Championship and five-hole “hockey” putt-putt course at the NFL Winter Classic for Discover.
 Acquired London sports agency Revolution to help international brands tap into American markets and vice-versa.
 Also boasts new Chicago headquarters, a new cfo, sales team and a new Youth subsidiary.

-Completely revamped, with offices on both coasts, in-house creative and female bosses managing all departments, music festival activations for lifestyle and beauty brands are still the center of its universe.
+Completely revamped, with offices on both coasts, in-house creative and female bosses managing all departments, and music festival activations for lifestyle and beauty brands still at the center of its universe.
 Technical capabilities continue to evolve, like the slo-mo gif photo booth for L’Oréal’s NYX brand at Coachella, with a confetti cannon for added movement and effect.
 And fans lined up to experience Tyler, The Creator’s Grinch-themed song activation for NBC and Illumination at Camp Flog Gnaw festival.

 Connects brands with elusive millennial and Gen-Z consumers through campus activities, consumer insights, digital and social and e-commerce.
 Last year’s HBO “Watch Me Become on Campus” transformed 10,000 college students into “Game of Thrones” and “Sharp Objects” characters, just in time for Halloween, raising awareness for the network and capturing 100-plus hours of shareable content for makeovers and DIY tutorials.